Akechi-kun/ffxiv_bossmod/BossMod/PlannerPresets/README.md

 ## Importing Presets

-When you hae found your specified preset, you may hit this button here to copy it to your clipboard:
+When you have found your specified preset, you may hit this button here to copy it to your clipboard:

 ![image](https://github.com/user-attachments/assets/3daec4c5-9d00-417a-9921-845076600583)